-Figure 3: Census Race categories to the left, one of the selectable Police data categories at the top.
-The table illustrating which respondent groups match the police data designation.
+Figure 9: Census Race table illustrating which respondent groups match the police data designation.

-The Third excel data file used the data in the previous two to create correlation tables and run linear regressions.
+The third excel data file used the data in the previous two to create correlation tables and run linear regressions.
 While there were numerous correlations, most were statistically weak.
 An example of some stronger correlations occurred for the question of whether certain races were searched more frequently during traffic stops.
 While correlation is not causation, it was significantly less likely that a racial determination would NOT be made during a traffic stop.
 This is in logical contrast to the possibility that people whose race could not be determined were significantly less likely to get stopped by police for traffic violations.